mr-rajshah/mr-rajshah/README.md

 🔍 Proficient in conducting comprehensive penetration tests to simulate real-world attacks.<br>
 📈 Collaborated with cross-functional teams to deliver actionable security recommendations.<br>
 📝 Authored detailed reports outlining vulnerabilities and recommended remediation strategies.<br>
+📊 I was assigned the role of being a Buddy for the new employees, with the responsibility of mentoring and training the newcomers.<br>

 🏆 Certifications & Awards<br>
 📚 Certified Red Team Expert (CRTE)<br>